cp0153/Principal-Component-Analysis-and-Linear-Regression/ROBERT_FARINELLI.md

     "Petal Width"
     (car x))))
 ```
-Part of this functions purpose is to be a wrapper for 'car as the petal-width is the first column in the dataset the car
+Part of this functions purpose is to be a wrapper for ```car``` as the petal-width is the first column in the dataset the car
 acts a getter for the first column on an entry.
 Symbolic differentiation is also used in this function.
 If the symbol ```'name```
 is passed then it will return a string with the name of the column (or selector).
 Otherwise it will return a lambda that will
 act as the selector.